-To store the flat tire, put a sheet of paper on the contact surface of the tire and the trunk well as shown in the illustration.
-Slide the tire in the trunk well with the outside surface of the aluminum wheel facing up.
+22. Slide the tire in the trunk well with the outside surface of the aluminum wheel facing up.

-21. Temporarily keep the wing bolt in the trunk as well.
+23. Temporarily keep the wing bolt in the trunk as well.
 See Replacing Tires and Wheels on page 213 for tire replacement.
 Storing the Folding Spare Tire Before returning the folding spare tire to its compartment, you must let out all the air.
 It will fold back to its original space saving shape.